mishaturnbull/edgegraph/docs/usage/00-installation.rst

 --------------------

-EdgeGraph can also be "installed" by cloning the repository and adding it to your Python module path.
+EdgeGraph can also be "installed" by cloning the repository and adding it to your Python module path (though, be sure to add the ``edgegraph`` folder within the repo, and not the repo itself).
 You may check out any of the branches you wish, though note that only the ``master`` branch is *guaranteed* to be stable at any given moment.

 You can also use Pip's repository installation:

 :samp:`$ pip install git+https://github.com/mishaturnbull/edgegraph@{branch}`

+The repository is tagged for each versioned release; the tag names are the version prefixed with a ``v``.
+For example, ``v0.2.0`` is the tag name for version ``0.2.0``.